 - 2. Buses: double-decker London buses offer a good way to see the city while getting to your destination.
 Traffic congestion in London often slows buses, so leave plenty of travel time if you plan on traveling via bus.
 There are two types of bus stops: a compulsory stop (white background) and a request stop (red background).
 At a compulsory stop, the bus will stop without being hailed, unless it is full.
 At a request stop, you must signal that you want the bus to stop by extending your arm.
 Bus route numbers are listed on bus stops and on the front of buses; timetables framed at bus stops list the places served and, often, the estimated travel time to each stop.
 Check with the driver or conductor if you are unsure.
 There is a fare zone system similar to that of the Underground.
 Single-journey bus tickets must be purchased at kiosks at the bus stop.
 Day-long Tube cards or Oyster cards also work on the bus and offer cheaper single-journey fares.
-Note that bus routes marked "N" are used only after midnight.
-Current fare between Norwish and Heathrow is about £22 one way on the National Express Bus. - 3.
+Note that bus routes marked "N" are used only after midnight. - 3.
 Taxis: London's black taxis run independently, but the drivers (as opposed to drivers of "radio taxis" hired by calling for a pickup) have passed stringent tests on their knowledge of London streets.
 Fares are metered according to both distance and time.
 A taxi's yellow "Taxi" sign is lit when it is free to take passengers.
 Black cabs are not cheap, but they are very efficient.
 There are other cabs ("minicabs") that you can call to pick you up at a specific location; these are usually cheaper, but they are also less reliable.
 Never used unlicensed (sometimes referred to as "gypsy") cabs hailed or offered on the street. - 4.
 Docklands Light Railway: this railway provides a spectacular ride from Tower Gateway (just to the north of Tower Bridge), above the docks, to Island Gardens on the Isle of Dogs and all the way to Greenwich.
 Tickets can be purchased from vending machines, and are valid for any Underground or DLR station.
 Oyster Cards or other Travel cards are accepted if they cover the appropriate zone.

-You will either be met at the airport or transportation will be provided for you.
+You will of course be met at the airport upon arrival.
 However, for future reference, here are suggestions for getting to and from each of London's two major airports.
 Please note all costs are estimates and may have changed since the time of publication.

 1. Heathrow: by Underground: 53 minutes on the Picadilly line from central London if you are going to Terminals 1, 2, or 3 (slightly longer journey to Terminals 4 and 5).
-By bus: 1 or $1\frac{1}{2}$ hours by A1 or A2 Airbus from Victoria Coach Station only (or, from Norwich, about $3\frac{1}{2}$ hours at a current cost of £40.).
+By bus: 1 or 1 1⁄2 hours by A1 or A2 Airbus from Victoria Coach Station only (or, from Norwich, about 3 1⁄2 hours at a current cost of £40.).
 By taxi from downtown London: 45 minutes to 1 hour, fare will be at least £40, plus tip.
 If the taxi is pre-booked, the cost is around £30 one-way.
-Express train to Paddington: upwards of £14 for a quick 15- minute trip.
+Express train to

+Paddington: upwards of £14 for a quick 15- minute trip.
 There are also regular rail (non-express) trains that leave Paddington and call at Heathrow.